-8 Best Fabric Paint for Creatives in 2019 | Buyer's Guide - Architecture Lab
+8 Best Fabric Paint For Creatives | Reviews + Guide

 It is more durable than alcohol-based ink.
 It sticks to the fabric even after several washes and it resists decay due to exposure to light.

-It is also easier to apply as it doesn’t lose its saturation depending upon the flow or viscosity of the paint.
+It is also easier to apply as it doesn’t lose its saturation depending on the flow or viscosity of the paint.
 Hence, it gives a more accurate and consistent experience while painting.

 It also comes in all forms of applicators – liquid paint, markers or spray.